The Preeminence of Ethnic Diversity in Scientific Collaboration: Abstract

 \section{Abstract}

-\textbf{Inspired by the numerous social and economic benefits of diversity \cite{wagner2017open,puritty2017without,woolley2010evidence,levine2014ethnic,page2008difference,hong2004groups}, we analyze over 9 million papers and 6 million scientists spanning 24 fields of study, to understand the relationship between research impact and five types of diversity, reflecting (i) ethnicity, (ii) discipline, (iii) gender, (iv) affiliation and (v) academic age.
-For each type, we study \textit{group diversity} (i.e., the heterogeneity of a paper's set of authors) and \textit{individual diversity} (i.e., the heterogeneity of a scientist's entire set of collaborators).
-Remarkably, of all the types considered, we find that ethnic diversity is the strongest predictor of a field's scientific impact ($r$ is 0.77 and 0.55 for group and individual ethnic diversity, respectively).
-Moreover, to isolate the effect of ethnic diversity from other confounding factors, we analyze a baseline model in which author ethnicities are randomized while preserving all other characteristics.
-We find that the relationship between ethnic diversity and impact is stronger in the empirical data compared to the randomized baseline model, regardless of publication year, number of authors per paper, and number of collaborators per scientist.
-Finally, we use \textit{coarsened exact matching} to infer causality, whereby the scientific impact of ethnically diverse papers and scientists are compared with closely-matched control groups \cite{iacus2012causal}.
-Impact gains of 11.64\% and 55.45\% were observed between the top and bottom 10\% group and individual diversities, respectively.
-This provides further evidence that ethnic diversity leads to higher scientific impact. }
+{Inspired by the social and economic benefits of diversity, we analyze over 9 million papers and 6 million scientists to study the relationship between research impact and five classes of diversity: ethnicity, discipline, gender, affiliation, and academic age.
+Using randomized baseline models, we establish the presence of homophily in ethnicity, gender and affiliation.
+We then study the effect of diversity on scientific impact, as reflected in citations.
+Remarkably, of the classes considered, ethnic diversity had the strongest correlation with scientific impact.
+To further isolate the effects of ethnic diversity, we used randomized baseline models and again found a clear link between diversity and impact.
+To further support these findings, we use \textit{coarsened exact matching} to compare the scientific impact of ethnically diverse papers and scientists with closely-matched control groups.
+Here, we find that ethnic diversity resulted in an impact gain of 10.63\% for papers, and 47.67\% for scientists.}